Adnan Oktar: Bibliography

 Oktar's books and brochures appear in Turkish published by "Vural Yayıncılık" ("Global Publishing") of Istanbul.
 English translations of his books are published by Ta-Ha Publishers in London, Global Publishing of Istanbul, Al-Attique Publishers in Toronto, and Goodword Books of New Delhi, India.
 As of mid-2008, Oktar's "publishing empire" had produced "260 books in 52 languages, over 80 DVDs and dozens of websites".

-Publication media includes: Books, booklets, pamphlets, children's books, journals, documentaries, audiobooks, CDs, posters and over a hundred websites.
+Publication media includes books, booklets, pamphlets, children's books, journals, documentaries, audiobooks, CDs, posters and over a hundred websites.
 The total number of books and brochures published by Oktar number in the hundreds.
-The works are lavishly produced, on good-quality paper with full-color illustrations and sold in Islamic bookstores worldwide.
+The works are lavishly produced, on high-quality paper with colored illustrations and sold in Islamic bookstores worldwide.